-In today’s day and age, it’s impossible to not come across influencers on social media.
-Some social media platforms even recommend top influencer accounts to follow when the new users sign up.
+Nowadays, it’s impossible not to come across influencers on social media.
+Some social media platforms even recommend the biggest social media influencer’s accounts to follow when new users sign up.
 Users’ interaction with social media influencers begins right after signing up on the social network.

-I can’t help but think that how massively brands can leverage social media influencers to get recognized, grasp validation, win new clients, and improve positioning.
+I can’t help but think about how massively brands can leverage social media influencers to get recognized, grasp validation, win new clients, and improve positioning.
 The question, however, is how it would happen.